lucahost/portal-vr/docs/07_sketches.md

 ### Menu as Watch

-Menu wrapt in a wristwatch, whitch pops out when looking at it.
+Menu wrapt in a wristwatch, which pops out when looking at it.

-Pors:
+Pros:
 - user can reach it at any time
 - fancy